drewloewe/Grading-System/grading-system.md

 ## III.
 Final Course Grades

 I opt out of the university's plus-minus grading system.
 I will assign whole grades, e.g., A, B, etc. I will build a structure that offers at least 1000 points to be earned.
+I grade on a 1000-pt scale, so anything above 1000 total pts is *de facto* "wiggle room/extra credit."

 ### A
 The student: